 When you are suffering from the potentially devastating effects of an injury caused by another person’s neglect, it may seem like all you can do is simply try to recover as best and as quickly as possible.
 You may feel as if it isn’t necessary or that you don’t have enough time to pursue other options.
 Yet, when you realize how far reaching the effects of your injury may be and how exorbitant the associated costs can be, you may decide you want to pursue legal action against the responsible party.
 However, in some cases, it may be too late to file a personal injury claim if the statute of limitations has expired.

 The effects of an injury may be more extensive and long-lasting than you are even aware of, but you don’t have to suffer through them alone.
-Contact our compassionate and highly skilled Fort Lauderdale personal injury lawyers of [firm-name], at [phone-number].
+Contact our compassionate and highly skilled Fort Lauderdale personal injury lawyers of Winston Law Firm, at (954) 475-9666.

 How Does It Affect My Case?